 As we age our nerve stimulation for the production of tears decreases leading to decreased tear production.
-Women are more likely than men to develop dry eye due to hormonal fluctuations that occur with menopause, pregnancy or breast feeding.
-Medical conditions that cause decreased tear production include diabetes, Sjogren’s syndrome, rheumatoid arthritis, lupus, scleroderma, thyroid disorder and vitamin A deficiency as well as other autoimmune conditions.
+Women are more likely than men to develop dry eye due to hormonal fluctuations that occur with menopause, pregnancy or breastfeeding.
+Medical conditions that cause decreased tear production include diabetes, Sjogren’s syndrome, rheumatoid arthritis, lupus, scleroderma, thyroid disorders and vitamin A deficiency as well as other autoimmune conditions.
 Lastly, medications can decrease the production of tears leading to dry eye.
 These medications are antihistamines, decongestants, hormone replacement therapy, antidepressants and certain medications for high blood pressure, acne, birth control and Parkinson’s disease.

 Complications of dry eye include eye infections, damage to the surface of your eyes and decreased quality of life.